-Cofiroute did not identify any material impairment of its tangible or intangible non-current assets in 2021 or 2020.
+Cofiroute did not identify any material impairment of its tangible or intangible non-current assets in 2022 or 2021.

-11. Working capital requirement and current provisions
+11. Working capital requirements and current provisions

 Trade receivables are current financial assets.
 They are initially measured at their fair value, which is generally their nominal value, unless the effect of discounting is material.